 Worksheet:

 Name, location of birth, subjects, hobbies, and professions you enjoy.
 Something you have created or done with photography.
 Taking digital pictures is a perfect answer.
-For example: Taken well over 1,000 digital photographs that add to the collective human conscience stored on the internet and accessible world wide via Facebook.
+For example, taken well over 1,000 digital photographs that add to the collective human conscience stored on the internet and accessible world wide via Facebook.

 Date of Birth: